Solar racking systems support and position solar panels for optimal sunlight exposure, using materials like aluminum or steel for stability.

 Bottom line on solar racking systems

-The racking system that supports your solar panels is a key part of your solar setup.
-Roof type, home location, the solar panels you pick, and your own preferences all play a role in which racking system fits your needs.
+Your racking system is a core part of your solar setup.
+Roof type, location, panel choice, and personal preferences all factor into which system fits best.

-Racking options: You’ll need to weigh the costs and benefits of racking systems that offer tracking capability, which can boost energy output but may add to your upfront costs.
-Your choice of racking directly affects how stable and efficient your solar array will be, so it’s worth taking the time to compare your options carefully.
+It's worth weighing the costs and benefits of tracking systems carefully.
+Tracking can boost energy output but adds to upfront costs.
+If you plan to store excess solar output, it's also worth figuring out whether solar batteries are worth it for your situation.
+Your racking choice directly affects how stable and efficient your array will be, so compare your options before committing.

-And if you decide solar isn’t working out after you crunch the numbers, that’s alright.
-Solar isn’t best for all homes, climates, or energy markets.
+If solar doesn't pencil out after you crunch the numbers, that's fine.
+Solar isn't best for all homes, climates, or energy markets.

 FAQ about solar racking